nanoix9/2019Papers/rm/comp811-assignment-stone.md

 #### Technical Tools

 In contrast with agile, DevOps are more strongly backed by technical tools such as Jenkins, Docker, Puppet, and Ansible.
 These are important means but less important than culture and collaboration.
+Tools are considered as manners to implement DevOps, but not placed at the essence or core values.

 ### Regional Variations